-Follow these simple steps and recipe on how to make the absolute best scrambled eggs, which result in pillow-y, creamy, flavorful eggs every time!
+Follow these simple steps and recipe on how to make the absolute best scrambled eggs, which result in pillow-y, fluffy, creamy, flavorful eggs every time!

 We’ve been eating scrambled eggs for daaaays now.
 Why?
 Well, they’re delicious.
 Obviously.
 But also EASY.

 I’ve had the flu…which turned into pneumonia.
 Then my daughter got it.
 Then husband.
 (My son somehow escaped it!)
 And who has the energy to stand, let alone cook a meal, when you’re that sick?

 Things we did while sick: went through seven boxes of tissues.
 CRAZY.
 Watched all four seasons of The Brady Bunch.
 OF COURSE.
 Had groceries delivered from Safeway.
 BEST THING.
 And I made a lot of scrambled eggs.
 They are perfect for breakfast, lunch, and dinner after all.

 I make the best scrambled eggs, you guys.
 I used to cook basic scrambled eggs in a hurry like most people and didn’t think I was doing anything wrong.
 Then several years ago I watched Chef Curtis Stone make some, and it changed my egg-loving life.

 You probably don’t think you need a recipe for them, but maybe you do!
 And it sure helps to know how to make them the right way.
 Trust me.
 Stop making dry, crumbly, flavorless eggs!

 How To Make Scrambled Eggs